-Sign indicating the nearest hurricane shelter, Grand Cayman, Cayman Islands Credit: Tony Bates response to a disaster, working closely with the Department for International Development (DFID) and the Ministry of Defence.
-Royal Navy patrols in the Caribbean and South Atlantic are likely to be, in the frontline in providing emergency support.
+Sign indicating the nearest hurricane shelter, Grand Cayman, Cayman Islands Credit: Tony Bates

+In most Territories the Governor is responsible for co-ordinating the immediate disaster response.
+The FCO co-ordinates the UK and international response to a disaster, working closely with the Department for International Development (DFID) and the Ministry of Defence.
+Royal Navy patrols in the Caribbean and South Atlantic are likely to be in the frontline in providing emergency support.
 In the MOD's Atlantic Patrol Task (North) (APT(N)), a Royal Fleet Auxiliary ship maintains a maritime presence in the Caribbean region all year, which can be enhanced with a naval party (including boarding party and embarked naval helicopter).
 This is normally supplemented by a Royal Navy frigate or destroyer during the hurricane season between May and November.
 DFID has the capacity and expertise to provide longer term disaster relief and co-ordinate international relief effort and supplies.